MaximilianSoerenPollak/GoChron/README.md

 #### V0.2.0 Changes
 - Change to SQLITE3 Database
+- Able to import 'zeit' or 'csv' outputs
 - Remove 'tyme' completely (from import & export)
 - Removed some commands to streamline the Process
-- Added 'colors' to the 'stats' page.
+- Added 'colors' to the 'stats' page
+- Changed README to include examples and new screenshots
 - Removed Git/hub linking feature
+- Made the 'decimal' flag the default everywhere

 #### V0.1.0 Changes
 - Removed 'extras' as I had no need for them